 Farther down this post are practical tips and advice for raising your child.

-Hallucinations feel normal when you’re in them
+Hallucinations feel real when you’re in them

 My child’s visual hallucinations took fascinating forms: stairs looked like a cascading waterfall; a living room chair continually rotated in space instead of standing still; moving objects left trails in space, like a series of images seen with a strobe light.